 The pedagogy employed in the programme demands substantial participation as it is highly interactive.
 Teaching is based on recent research studies and experience gathered from around the world.
-Teaching methods include lectures, case studies, seminars, group discussions, business games, role playing, simulations, exercises, structured and unstructured group work and field visits.
-The emphasis is on stimulating the participants to integrate the concepts, learned across the core curriculum and apply them to their own work experience and contemporary business situations.
+Teaching methods include lectures, case studies, seminars, group discussions, business games, role plays, simulations exercises, structured and unstructured group work and field visits.
+The emphasis is on motivating the participants to integrate the concepts, learned across the core curriculum and apply them to their own work experience and contemporary business situations.

 Group activities provide excellent opportunities to examine a business problem collectively and to learn from the varied cross functional experiences of the participants.
 The group learning activities can be broadly classified as group assignment/submissions of case analysis and presentations and group tasks in learning by doing.

-After completion of 12 months of the course at MDI, participants are given international exposure for a period of 5/6 weeks in European Business Schools.
+After completion of 12 months of the course at the MDI campus, participants are given an international exposure for a period of 3 weeks in European Business Schools.

-Participants are evaluated on a continuous basis with quizzes, assignments, tests and examinations.
+Participants are evaluated on a continuous basis.
 There is a final examination at the end of each term.
 Course evaluation is in terms of letter grades.
 Participants are required to achieve a minimum cumulative grade point average in each term, as well as a minimum letter grade in each course.
-The overall performance in the programme would also include the evaluation of the project work/ dissertation.
+The overall performance in the programme would also include the evaluation of the dissertation project work.
 The dissertation/project report is required to be submitted within 3 months of completion of the course, else the candidate shall stand debarred from the programme.

-All components of the NMP (Executive PGDM) are to be completed within a period of two years from the date of start of the batch programme.
+All components of the NMP are to be completed within a period of maximum two years from the date of start of the batch programme.

 Participants who successfully complete the Programme are awarded the Post-Graduate Diploma in Management (National Management Programme) recognized by AICTE.